 Even after its affirmation, I hesitated.
 Spirits rarely did anything without wanting something in return, or so I thought from what I had read about them.
 I wondered what it was getting out of all this, or what it wanted me to do.

-“Do you…want something in exchange?”
+“Do you… want something in exchange?”
 I finally asked, praying to all heavenly powers to have mercy on me.

-The ball of light grew still again, and I heard my own words echoed back at me: “Do you…want something in exchange?
+The ball of light grew still again, and I heard my own words echoed back at me: “Do you… want something in exchange?
 Can you show me a way out of here?
-Hey little…um…one…”
+Hey little… um… one…”

 I blinked.
 “You want to hear me talk.”

-The wisp bobbed again.
+The wisp bobbed again, seemingly in affirmation.

 A wave of relief washed over me.
 I nodded, “Talking.
 I can do talking.
 Show me the way and I’ll talk all you want.”

 And so it did.
-It floated away, following its own peculiar whims as it flitted around rocks and under archways, but generally leading me in a relatively straight path.
+It floated away, following its own peculiar whims as it flitted around rocks and under archways, but generally leading me in a relatively straight path across this eerie landscape.
 All the while I chattered away about mundane things from the real world I knew it couldn’t warp into a weapon of some kind – my cat, my laundry, my wardrobe, what I had for breakfast.
 It made no noise of acknowledgement that it understood anything I said, but if it made it happy and got me out of that hellhole, I was more than willing to talk my head off.
 I kept looking around as I did, fully well expecting some demon to come along and try to destroy or corrupt both of us, but this region of the Fade was surprisingly quiet.

 Perhaps they didn’t know how to handle a being from beyond the Beyond itself.
 Or perhaps this little wisp had more protective power than I thought.
 Either way, I wasn’t about to complain.